History of the Cyclades: The Cyclades in Rome’s orbit

 In 88 BC, Mithridates VI of Pontus, after expelling the Romans from Asia Minor, took an interest in the Aegean.
 His general Archelaus took Delos and most of the Cyclades, which he entrusted to Athens due to their declaration of favour for Mithridates.
 Delos managed to return to the Roman fold.
 As a punishment, the island was devastated by Mithridates’ troops.
 Twenty years later, it was destroyed once again, raided by pirates taking advantage of regional instability.
 The Cyclades then experienced a difficult period.
 The defeat of Mithridates by Sulla, Lucullus and then Pompey returned the archipelago to Rome.
 In 67 BC, Pompey caused piracy, which had arisen during various conflicts, to disappear from the region.
 He divided the Mediterranean into different sectors led by lieutenants.
 Marcus Terentius Varro Lucullus was put in charge of the Cyclades.
 Thus, Pompey brought back the possibility of a prosperous trade for the archipelago.
 However, it appears that a high cost of living, social inequalities and the concentration of wealth (and power) were the rule for the Cyclades during the Roman era, with their stream of abuse and discontent.

 Augustus, having decided that those whom he exiled could only reside on islands more than 400 stadia (50 km) from the continent, the Cyclades became places of exile, chiefly Gyaros, Amorgos and Serifos.

 Vespasian organised the Cycladic archipelago into a Roman province.
 Under Diocletian, there existed a “province of the islands” that included the Cyclades.

 Christianisation seems to have occurred very early in the Cyclades.
-The catacombs at Trypiti on Milos, unique in the Aegean and in Greece, of very simple workmanship, as well as the very close baptismal fonts, confirms that a Christian community existed on the island at least from the 3rd or 4th century.
+The catacombs at Trypiti on Milos, unique in the Aegean and in Greece, of very simple workmanship, as well as the very close baptismal fonts, confirm that a Christian community existed on the island at least from the 3rd or 4th century.

 From the 4th century, the Cyclades again experienced the ravages of war.
 In 376, the Goths pillaged the archipelago.